elberethfanulios/medical-image-analysis/digital-image-acquisition/x-ray-imaging.md

 **Dose**-absorption per unit mass, measured in radiation absorbed dose (rad) or gray (Gy) with 1 Gy=100 rad

-**f-factor**-ratio between the exposure and the dose, varies with the X-ray energy
+**f-factor**-ratio between the dose and the exposure, varies with the X-ray energy
 - much higher for hard tissues at low exposure (bones) compared to soft tissue and water
 - thus, bone at low doses absorbs a significantly higher amount of radiation than soft tissue